-Case Study: FastSCAN™ was a Critical Tool in This Unique and Complex Restoration Woodworking Project
+Case Study: FastSCAN Critical Tool in Restoration and Replication Project

 Jim scanned the pipe shades which created a 3D model within the FastSCAN software exported the file from FastSCAN to his CAD/CAM software to create a toolpath he then sent the toolpath file to his milling machine for carving.

 Total carving time was about 23 hours: 11.5 hours for the roughing cut, 1.5 hours for preliminary finishing, and 10 hours for final cut.
 Both the front and back of these parts were carved to match the originals.

 “I could not have done this project without FastSCAN.
 The parts came out exactly like the originals, and I was able to stay within the customer’s budget.”
 Jim Turner